lezer-parser/website/site/docs/guide/index.md

-In order to avoid re-doing work, the parser allows you to provide a cache of [tree fragments](##common.Parser.startParse), which hold informat about trees produced by previous parses, [annotated](##common.TreeFragment^applyChanges) with information about the document changes that happened in the meantime.
+In order to avoid re-doing work, the parser allows you to provide a cache of [tree fragments](##common.Parser.startParse), which hold information about trees produced by previous parses, [annotated](##common.TreeFragment^applyChanges) with information about the document changes that happened in the meantime.
 The parser will, when possible, reuse nodes from this cache rather than re-parsing the